-The Sub-Fund invested mainly in equities of companies incorporated anywhere in the world including emerging markets, while promoting ESG characteristics within the meaning of Article 8 of SFDR.
+The Sub-Fund invested mainly in equities of companies incorporated in the developed markets of the European Economic and Monetary Union (the "EMU"), while promoting ESG characteristics within the meaning of Article 8 of SFDR.
 The ESG characteristics promoted by the Sub-Fund were as follows:

-- 1. Active consideration of low carbon intensity investments compared to the Reference Performance Benchmark. - 2.
-Responsible business practices in accordance with UN Global Compact Principles. - 3.
-Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment. - 4.
-Active consideration of environmental issues through engagement and proxy voting. - 5.
+- 1. Active consideration of low carbon intensity investments and higher ESG scores compared to the MSCI EMU Index (the "Reference Performance Benchmark"); - 2.
+Identification and analysis of a company's environmental and social characteristics including, but not limited to, physical risks of climate change and human capital management; - 3.
+Responsible business practices in accordance with UN Global Compact Principles; - 4.
+Minimum environmental standards through exclusion of business activities that are deemed harmful to the environment; and - 5.
+Active consideration of environmental issues through engagement and proxy voting. - 6.
 Exclusion of controversial weapons and other Excluded Activities.

-indicators measure how the environmental or social characteristics promoted by the financial product are The Sub-Fund was actively managed and did not track a benchmark.
+The Sub-Fund was actively managed and did not track a benchmark.
 The Reference Performance Benchmark was used to measure the Sub-Fund's carbon intensity and ESG scores, but it was not designated as a reference benchmark for the purpose of attaining the environmental and/or social characteristics of the Sub-Fund.

-The Sub-Fund did not use derivatives to attain the environmental and/or social characteristics of the Fund.
+The Sub-Fund did not use derivatives to attain the environmental and/or social characteristics of the Sub-Fund.